Ebuube/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 9-John_Doe sets the mode of the file hello to this:
 	-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

+The file 10-mirror_permission sets the mode of the file hello the same as olleh’s mode.

+	The file hello will be in the working directory
+	The file olleh will be in the working directory